Taint Analysis for Graph APIs Focusing on Broken Access Control: Application of the Taint Analysis to GitHub

 \subsection{GitHub Access Control Policy}

 Each user of GitHub has a personal account.
-A repository owned by a personal account has two roles or, as they are referred to in the GitHub documentation, \emph{permission levels}: the repository \emph{owner} and \emph{collaborators}.
-Owners have full control over a repository\eg they can invite collaborators, whereas collaborators are typically only allowed to read and write to the code in a repository.
+A repository owned by a personal account has two available roles or, as they are referred to in the GitHub documentation, \emph{permission levels}: the repository \emph{owner} and \emph{collaborators}.
+Owners have full control over a repository\eg they can delete the repository, whereas collaborators are typically only allowed to read and write to the code in a repository.
+Roles can only be assigned via the GitHub website and not via the API; the GitHub Access Policy does not allow administrative actions---see Section 2.2.
 When using the GitHub API, user authentication proceeds via \emph{tokens} associated with the personal accounts of users.
 While there are two types of personal access tokens, the \emph{classic} and the \emph{fine-grained}, in the remainder, unless otherwise indicated, we focus on the classic token---henceforth referred to simply as token.
 The permissions of a token correspond to the role of the token owner, but can be further limited by so-called \emph{scopes} granted to a token.
 For example: the scope \emph{repo} grants a collaborator full access to a repository, including read and write privileges as well as access to deployment statuses; the scope \emph{repo\_deployment} grants access to the deployment statuses; a token of a collaborator associated only with the \emph{repo\_deployment} scope grants the collaborator access to the deployment statuses but no access to the code.

 The GitHub API access control policy requires that a user interacting with the API is authenticated using their token.
 The API allows the execution of calls only if the executing user has a role with sufficient permissions and the used token is associated with the necessary scopes; otherwise the API returns an error.
 The GitHub policy consists of relevant sections in GitHub's online documentation which map roles and scopes to possible actions and, thus, implicitly to API calls.
 As an example, recall the collaborator from above whose token is only associated with the \emph{repo\_deployment}; the documentation mentions that this scope only allows access to the deployment statuses without allowing access to the code; in terms of API calls, this means that the token only enables the collaborator to fetch information about the field \texttt{deployments} from the object \texttt{Repository} in the GitHub GraphQL schema, but not to access other unrelated fields.